-As of the end of fiscal year 2019, we had assessed and set up a partial valuation allowance for the deferred tax assets at the same level as in fiscal year 2018.
-However, in fiscal year 2020, one of our subsidiaries in the U.S. generated net operating loss and management expected that such subsidiary would continue to have net operating losses in the foreseeable future; therefore, management believed it was more likely than not that all of the deferred tax assets of such subsidiary would not be utilized.
+During fiscal year 2020, one of our subsidiaries in the U.S. generated net operating loss and management expected that such subsidiary would continue to have net operating losses in the foreseeable future; therefore, management believed it was more likely than not that all of the deferred tax assets of such subsidiary would not be utilized.
 Thus, a full valuation allowance of \$2.1 million for the deferred tax assets was set up as of the end of fiscal year 2020.

 During fiscal year 2021, our subsidiaries in the U.S. generated taxable income sufficient for the utilization of loss carryforwards due to better operating performance and effective control of operating expenses and management determined that it was more likely than not that future taxable income would be sufficient to allow utilization of the deferred tax assets.
-Thus, a full valuation allowance of \$1.5 million for the deferred tax assets was released as of June 25, 2021.
+Thus, a full valuation allowance of \$2.1 million for the deferred tax assets was released as of June 25, 2021 and no valuation allowances for deferred tax assets of our subsidiaries in the U.S. have been set up as of June 24, 2022.

-During fiscal year 2021, our subsidiaries in the U.K. also generated net operating loss and management expected that such subsidiary would continue to have net operating losses in the foreseeable future.
+During fiscal year 2020, our subsidiary in the U.K. also generated net operating loss and management expected that such subsidiary would continue to have net operating losses in the foreseeable future.
 Therefore, management believed it was more likely than not that all of the deferred tax assets of such subsidiary would not be utilized.
-Thus, a full valuation allowance of \$2.1 million for the deferred tax assets was set up as of June 25, 2021.
+Thus, a full valuation allowance of \$1.6 million for the deferred tax assets was set up as of the end of fiscal year 2020.
+A full valuation allowance of \$2.1 million and \$4.9 million were set up for the fiscal year ended June 25, 2021 and June 24, 2022, respectively.